List of non-standard dates: March 0

+March 0 or 0 March is used in astronomy.

+0th month, 0th day

+In some jurisdictions, when a person's birthdate is unknown with any more certainty than the year, documents will be issued with zeroes in the fields for month and day (e.g. 00-00-1999).

 Fictional calendars

 In the works of J. R. R. Tolkien, the Hobbits have developed the Shire Reckoning.
 According to Appendix D of The Lord of the Rings, this calendar has arranged the year in 12 months of 30 days each.
 The month the Hobbits call Solmath is rendered in the text as February, and therefore the date February 30 exists in the narrative.

 February 30, 1951, is the last night of the world in Ray Bradbury's short story "Last Night of the World".

-Myths

-Soviet calendar

-Although many sources state that 30-day months were used in the Soviet Union for part or all of the period from 1929 to 1940, the Soviet calendar with 5- and 6-day weeks was used only for assigning workdays and days of rest in factories.
-The Gregorian calendar (since 1918) remained for everyday use: surviving physical calendars from that period show only the irregular months of the Gregorian calendar, including a 28- or 29-day February, suggesting there was never a February 30 in the Soviet Union.